 Many brands of margarine do contain dairy in some form, so be sure to carefully check the ingredients.
 Many brands also contain hydrogenated oils.
 See the product options below for some non-hydrogenated, dairy-free options.

 Shortening works well as a butter substitute in cookies, bars, frosting, and pie crusts.
 You can often substitute it one-to-one for butter.
 But for some recipes, you might opt to use ¾ cup for every 1 cup of butter.
 Also, some people don’t like the taste of shortening-based frostings.
-You can use a 50/50 blend of shortening and dairy-free margarine for more of a buttery flavour that still holds up well for piping.
+You can use a 50/50 blend of shortening and dairy-free margarine for more of a buttery flavor that still holds up well for piping.

 Most mainstream brands of shortening are made with hydrogenated oils.
 If you prefer non-hydrogenated, then look for a sustainable palm oil brand, like Spectrum Organic or Nutiva Organic.